-How to get involved: Pray for the participants, neighborhood and organization Coach a participant Provide dinner for a class Grant writing Newsletter Gardening Painting facilities Donate gently used clothing and household goods Volunteer at Harvest Thrift and Sunny Days
+How to get involved: Coach a participant, Provide dinner for a class, Grant writing, Newsletter, Gardening, Painting facilities, Donate gently used clothing and household goods, or Volunteer at Harvest Thrift and Sunny Days

 What They're About: CARITAS serves as the first line of community support for anyone in need of emergency shelter.
-Over 185 participating congregations provide shelter, food, and necessities on a weekly basis to individuals and families in need of immediate assistance.
-Through our four programs- Shelter, Furniture Bank, Works, and The Healing Place- CARITAS provides support, training and material assistance to break the cycle of homelessness and restore stable productive lives.
+Through our four programs (Shelter, Furniture Bank, Works, and The Healing Place) CARITAS provides support, training and material assistance to break the cycle of homelessness and restore stable productive lives.

-How to get involved: Cleaning/organizing on-site Personal Shopper: helping people shop for their new home Tutoring and preparing individuals for employment
+How to get involved: Cleaning/organizing on-site, Personal Shopper, Tutoring and preparing individuals for employment